apify/apify-docs/content/academy/web_scraping_for_beginners/data_collection/devtools_continued.md

 console.log(results);
 ```

 The `results.push()` function takes its argument and pushes (adds) it to the `results` array. <a href="https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array/push" target="_blank">Learn more about it here</a>.
-The rest of the code is just copy-pasted from the previous chapter.
+The rest of the code is just copy-pasted from the previous lesson.
 For each `site` of `sites`, we find all the `fields` with data for that particular `site` and save them to the `results` array by returning the object with the data.
 When you run the code, you should see all the data neatly structured.

 ![Print all websites' data]({{@asset web_scraping_for_beginners/data_collection/images/print-all-websites-data.webp}})

 ## [](#next) Next up

 And that's it.
 With a bit of trial and error you will be able to collect any data from a webpage that's loaded in your browser.
 This is a useful skill on its own.
 It will save you time when you need one-off data for your project.
 More importantly though, it taught you the basics to start programming your own scrapers.
-In the [next chapters]({{@link web_scraping_for_beginners/data_collection/computer_preparation.md}}), we will teach you how to create your own data collection script in JavaScript and Node.js.
+In the [next lessons]({{@link web_scraping_for_beginners/data_collection/computer_preparation.md}}), we will teach you how to create your own data collection script in JavaScript and Node.js.